Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Discussion

-Parallel to Bitcoin's rise, or inspired by it \cite{ChloeCornish2018EthereumsBlockchain}, Ethereum emerged, introducing around 2014-2015 the Solidity programming language and the \ac{evm} \cite{ButerinEthereum:Platform.}, for coding smart contracts and to execute them, respectively.
-Ethereum's degree centrality increased from 0.088 in 2014 to 0.419 in the 2020s, a $\sim$376.64\% growth.
-Additionally, Ethereum increased the interest in smart contracts, which appeared in the mid-1990s \cite{Szabo1997FormalizingNetworks} remaining seemingly static in degree centrality until 2014-2015 when Ethereum adopted smart contracts in its platform \cite{ButerinEthereum:Platform.} and facilitated their development with Solidity and deployment and execution in a Blockchchain with its \ac{evm}.
-Interest in smart contracts grew significantly, from 0.011 in the mid-1990s to 0.472 in the 2020s, an increase of $\sim$4,299.04\%.
-This interest is reflected in efforts to extend smart contracts' applicability, including legal aspects \cite{Roche2021ErgoContracts} through Smart Legal Contracts and their generation using \ac{nlp} \cite{Chen2023ConversionNLP}.
+Parallel to Bitcoin's rise, or inspired by it \citep{Cornish2018EthereumsBlockchain}, Ethereum emerged around 2014-2015, introducing two key technological innovations: the Solidity programming language and the \ac{evm} for smart contract development and execution, respectively \citep{Buterin2014Ethereum:Platform.}.
+Ethereum's significance in the field grew substantially, with its degree centrality increasing from 0.088 in 2014 to 0.419 in 2020s (a $\sim$376.64\% growth).
+While smart contracts were conceptualized in the mid-1990s \citep{Szabo1997FormalizingNetworks}, their adoption remained limited until Ethereum's implementation \citep{Buterin2014Ethereum:Platform.}, which provided a comprehensive development and execution environment through Solidity and the \ac{evm}.
+This technological foundation catalyzed extraordinary growth in smart contract research interest, evidenced by a degree centrality increase from 0.011 in the mid-1990s to 0.472 in the 2020s (a $\sim$4,299.04\% growth).
+This research interest in smart contracts is reflected in efforts to extend its applicability, including legal aspects through Smart Legal Contracts \citep{Roche2021ErgoContracts} and their generation using \ac{nlp} \citep{Chen2023ConversionNLP}.

-Amid these developments, \acl{pos} was introduced as an energy-efficient alternative to \acl{pow} by \cite{King2012PPCoin:Proof-of-Stake} in 2012, which grew from 0.017 degree centrality since its introduction to 0.152 in the 2020s, a $\sim$768.68\% growth.
-This innovation demonstrates the \ac{dlt} community's response to Bitcoin's popularity and its search to improve upon existing consensus mechanisms, such as \ac{pow}.
+Amid these developments, \acl{pos} was introduced as an energy-efficient alternative to \acl{pow} by \citet{King2012PPCoin:Proof-of-Stake} in 2012, which grew from 0.017-degree centrality since its introduction to 0.152 in the 2020s, a $\sim$768.68\% growth, reflecting the growing interest in more sustainable consensus mechanisms.